Random Abstract Simplicial Complexes Reduction

 Any subset of vertices included in the set of the $k+1$ vertices of a $k$-simplex is a face of this $k$-simplex.
+A $k$-face is then a face that is a $k$-simplex.
 Thus, a $k$-simplex has exactly $k+1$ $(k-1)$-faces, which are $(k-1)$-simplices.
 For example, a tetrahedron has four $3$-faces which are triangles.
 The inverse notion of face is coface: if a simplex $S_1$ is a face of a larger simplex $S_2$, then $S_2$ is a coface of $S_1$.
+As for faces, a $k$-coface is a coface that is a $k$-simplex.

-A simplicial complex is a collection of simplices which is closed with respect to the inclusion of faces, i.e. all faces of a simplex are in the set of simplices, and whenever two simplices intersect, they do so on a common face.
+A simplicial complex is a collection of simplices which is closed with respect to the inclusion of faces, i.e.\ all faces of a simplex are in the set of simplices, and whenever two simplices intersect, they do so on a common face.